mlanza/ai-literacy/README.md

 # AI Literacy Course

-This is an AI literacy course aimed at onboarding someone with a passing understanding of AI.
-The reader is someone who has used ChatGPT or a similar chatbot, but doesn’t have deep AI training.
+This is a literacy course aimed at onboarding someone so he can begin to leverage AI.
+He has used a chatbot, is perhaps technical, but is not in the field of AI.
 He knows what a prompt is.

 The course ascends 3 stages: